UniversalDependencies/docs/workgroups/expletives.md

 ~~~

-* French:
+ ## French
   * Il ne se représenta pas en 1972. (expletive "se", transl.
 "He did not represent himself in 1972.")

-* Galician:
+## Galician
   * Ás cinco remátase de traballar. (expletive clitic "-se", transl.
 "At five it is over to work")

-* German:
+## German
   * Die Party ist vorbei, heißt es nun. (expletive "es", transl.
 "The party is over, it is now said")

-* Greek:
+## Greek
   * Πιστεύω ότι είναι δίκαιο να το αναγνωρίσουμε αυτό. (expletive "το", transl.
 "I believe it is fair to recognize this.")

-* Italian:
+## Italian
   * L'intrigo internazionale si è svolto tra Beirut, Ginevra e Tripoli nel 1990. (expletive "si", transl.
 "International intrigue took place between Beirut, Geneva and Tripoli in 1990.")

-* Norwegian:
+## Norwegian
   * Det var veldig positivt at han klarte å senke tiden sin (expletive "Det", transl.
 "It was very positive that he managed to lower his time")

-* Portuguese:
+## Portuguese
   * Na confusão que se segue, parte um primeiro tiro [...] (expletive "se", transl.
 "In the confusion that follows, a first shot [...]")

-* Romanian:
+## Romanian
   * Dar asemenea lucruri nu le știai decât din zvonuri vagi. (expletive "le", transl.
 "But you knew such things only from vague rumors.")

-* Russian:
+## Russian
   * Или это снег таял на груди? (expletive "это", transl.
 "Or was it snow melting on his chest?")

-* Slovenian:
+## Slovenian
   * V takšnem primeru se lahko bolnikovo stanje celo poslabša. (expletive "se", transl.
 "In this case, the patient's condition may even deteriorate.")

-* Swedish:
+## Swedish

-  * Swedish has all five prototypical constructions described above (and exemplified below).
+Swedish has all five prototypical constructions described above (and exemplified below).
 However, the `expl` relation is not used for inherent reflexives in any of the Swedish treebanks (see example 810 from UD_Swedish-LinES below).

 * UD_Swedish-LinES: Det regnade, och folk började småhuttra ute på verandan och drog sig långsamt in.
 (Translation: It was raining, and people started to tremble out on the veranda and slowly went inside.)

 ~~~ conllu
 # visual-style	1	bgColor:lightgreen